rpip/plex/README.md

 It's inspired by [Andrej Bauer's Boa](http://www.andrej.com/plzoo/html/boa.html), but Plex aims to be more functional.
 Plex variabes are actually bindings, so it defaults to immutability.
 As in Ocaml, a list is an immutable, finite sequence of elements of the same type.
 As in Ocaml, there are imperative programming constructs such as `for` and `while` loops and also `ref` for getting a reference to mutable data.

 Plex supports eager evaluation, optional lazy evaluation, first-class functions, and dynamic types.
-Where possible, Plex tries to checks type integrity of programs statically -- that is, at compile time.
+Where possible, Plex tries to check the integrity of programs statically -- that is, at compile time.

 [![Build Status](https://travis-ci.org/rpip/plex.svg?branch=master)](https://travis-ci.org/rpip/plex)